 Aditi Rao is a writer, educator, and dreamer.
 Passionate about peace education and working with young people, especially teenagers, Aditi has worked extensively in the youth development and social change sectors in India, Mexico, and the USA.
 In 2014, she founded Tasawwur, a unique arts-for-social-change program that works with a diverse group of teenagers in New Delhi, using the literary and performing arts to address important issues of social justice.

 Aditi's essays and poems have been published widely in InfochangeIndia, Muse India, Cha: An Asian Literary Journal, Four Quarters Magazine, The Feminist Wire, People Building Peace 2.0 (published by the Global Partnership for the Prevention of Armed Conflict), Moments that Speak: Images and Stories of Connection (published by the Earth Charter Initiative) and others.
-Her first full-length collection of poetry, The Fingers Remember, was released by Yoda Press in November 2014.
+Her first full-length collection of poetry, The Fingers Remember, was released by Yoda Press.

 Aditi holds a Masters’ of Fine Arts in Writing from Sarah Lawrence College and a Bachelors’ in Liberal Arts from Soka University of America.
 She also has a certificate in Conflict Transformation and Peacebuilding from the School of International Training, Vermont, and a Diploma in Spanish, Level C1 (Advanced Operational Proficiency) from the Ministry of Education of Spain.

 She currently resides in New Delhi with her mother, cat, and dog.